-The Multi MIDI Editor shows and affects all MIDI tracks that have their editor opened.
+The Multi MIDI is available from the Editing Options menu.
+You can choose to show MIDI tracks of a certain color, MIDI tracks that have their editor opened or all MIDI tracks.
 If you use suitable colors for your instrument groups you can open a group in the Multi MIDI Editor quickly by rightclicking a track's Edit button and choosing Open same color MIDI tracks in Multi MIDI Editor.

 The colored buttons at the bottom represent the tracks that are visible in the editor.
 The active one is larger and its text is bold.
 Any new notes you add will be in the active track.
 Selected notes can be moved to the active track using the Move button.
 In case of overlapping notes the active track will appear in front of the others.